topjohnwu/Magisk/docs/install.md

 > **This installation method is deprecated and is maintained with minimum effort.
 YOU HAVE BEEN WARNED!**

 Installing using custom recoveries is only possible if your device has boot ramdisk.
 Installing Magisk through custom recoveries on modern devices is no longer recommended.
-If you face any issues, please use the proper [Patch Image](#patching-images) method.
+If you face any issues, please use the [Patch Image](#patching-images) method.

 - Download the Magisk APK
 - Rename the `.apk` file extension to `.zip`, for example: `Magisk-v24.0.apk` → `Magisk-v24.0.zip`.
 If you have trouble renaming the file extension (like on Windows), use a file manager on Android or the one included in the custom recovery to rename the file.
-- Flash the zip just like any other ordinary flashable zip (for advanced users, you can bypass environment fix after boot by setting `PREINITDEVICE` environment variable to a correct partition name).
+- Flash the zip just like any other ordinary flashable zip.
 - Reboot and check whether the Magisk app is installed.
 If it isn't installed automatically, manually install the APK.
-- Launch the Magisk app, and it will show a dialog asking for a reinstallation.
-Do the reinstallation **within app** and reboot (if you are using MTK devices that lock the boot partition after boot, please [patch the boot image](#patching-images) and flash it by custom recovery or fastboot).
+- Launch the Magisk app; it will show a dialog asking for reinstallation.
+Do the reinstallation **directly within the app** and reboot (if you are using MTK devices that lock the boot partition after boot, please [patch the boot image](#patching-images) and flash it by custom recovery or fastboot).

 > Warning: the `sepolicy.rule` file of modules may be stored in the `cache` partition.
 DO NOT WIPE THE `CACHE` PARTITION.